CodeMaster10000/blog-post-app/README.md

 ### Important Notes

-- All source and properties files read from the environment variables specified in the .env file.
+- All source and properties files read from the environment variables specified in the `.env` or `container/.env` file.
 - Ensure Docker, Java 21 and Maven are running before starting the application.
 - Before starting the application, make sure the containers for the infrastructure are healthy.